jncraton/elementary-computer-science-cpsc1030/lectures/07-scratchjr-racing.md

 - Explaining your design, even to someone who doesn't understand it, can lead to improvements
 - [Rubber duck debugging on Wikipedia](https://en.wikipedia.org/wiki/Rubber_duck_debugging)

-## Improving the Design

-- Learning to look at their work with a critical eye
-- This helps them see where the problem is
-- It's an important part of the creative process

 ## The "Run a Race" Activity

 - The student programs a character to run
-- The cat runs from the starting line to the finish line
 - The student learns about sequencing and motion

 Creating a Race